SrTreze/Simple-Movie-Catalog/README.md

 - When selecting a genre in the combobox, the error ```Uncaught IndexSizeError: Failed to execute 'getRangeAt' on 'Selection': 0 is not a valid index.``` is given, however, this seems to be a browser issue, since it does not happen on safari

 - Pagination componet receives 'current page' and 'total pages' as properties instead of using the store/a store module to make the component more flexible and reusable (e.g. if a view to list favorite movies were to be added)

+- Filtering was not implemented on time

+- Related movies not implemented on time

+- Style is still crud (due to lack of time)